pytroll/satpy/doc/source/composites.rst

 second one on the night side.
 The transition from day to night is done by calculating solar zenith angle (SZA) weighed average of the two composites.
 The SZA can optionally be given as third dataset, and if not given, the angles will be calculated.
-Three arguments are used to generate the image (default values shown in the example below).
+Four arguments are used to generate the image (default values shown in the example below).
 They can be defined when initializing the compositor::